UtahEFD/UTESpac/README.md

 - Many error messages are obsolete and need to be made more user friendly.
 - UTES_struct_setup.m might still fail for certain file formats.
 Needs more testing.
 - Screen output not linear when running in parallel
+- parfor in UTESpac.m sometimes gives spurious errors.
+Do not happen with regular for loop.

 #### 5.1 BETA
 - Allow user input of file format so files other than default cardConvert will work